Prakash-Raaj/event-chatbot/Readme.md

-A chatmot which provides information about tech events, meet ups happening at your area.
+A chatbot which provides information about tech events, meet ups happening at your area.

 Tech-stack: